 General Analgesics - Such as Paracetamol work in the central nervous system to reduce the feeling of pain.

 There are various other types of drugs that are also used in pain management however the above 3 are the main types used in management.
-For certain types of joint an muscle pain, topical treatments such as NSAIDs and rubefacient creams are also effective, as well as the use of a TENS (transcutaneous electrical nerve stimulation) machine.
+For certain types of joint and muscle pain, topical treatments such as NSAIDs and rubefacient creams are also effective, as well as the use of a TENS (transcutaneous electrical nerve stimulation) machine.
 For more information about TENS CLICK HERE

 For help with managing long term pain CLICK HERE for free advice from the NHS.